Two years ago, my friend Renata was teaching at the University of Zhongshan in southeastern China.

 Last December, the Regional Arts Commission offered me the chance.
 They awarded me an artist support grant to travel to China, talk to artists, teach, learn, and expand my social practice project, Dare to Touch the Face of God.

 Not many people know the term “social practice.”
 It’s the idea that art is more than beautiful — it’s important.
-And the shear practice of creating and viewing purposeful art can spark an action or open a heart.
+And the sheer practice of creating and viewing purposeful art can spark an action or open a heart.

 As I described it last night to about 35 Chinese artists and creative professionals and students: social practice art is where our ideals meet action.
 Stop talking and DO.